rtek/aws-gen/README.md

 AWS has approximately 170 services with ~18,000 types.
-The SDK provides access to these services using `\ArrayAccess` and rich runtime [metadata](https://github.com/aws/aws-sdk-php/tree/master/src/data), but not offer code-completion by realizing the API in PHP classes.
+The SDK provides access to these services using `\ArrayAccess` and rich runtime [metadata](https://github.com/aws/aws-sdk-php/tree/master/src/data), but not offer code-completion by realizing the API in PHP classes*.

 AwsGen will generate PHP classes for the services and operations that you choose, while allowing you to use the underlying SDK at all times.